The Black Crowes: Third reunion: 2019–present

 In late 2019, during an interview on The Howard Stern Show, Chris and Rich Robinson announced that they had resolved their differences (the brothers had not spoken in the years since the band's 2015 split) and were planning a 2020 tour to commemorate the 30th anniversary of Shake Your Money Maker.

 The reunion was greeted with mixed reaction from fans, as the 46-date tour featured no former band members apart from the brothers and, instead, was to feature an entirely new backing band, including guitarist Isaiah Mitchell (from the bands Earthless and Golden Void), bassist Tim Lefebvre (formerly of the Tedeschi Trucks Band), keyboardist Joel Robinow, and drummer Raj Ojha.
 This line-up premiered at The Bowery Ballroom in New York City on November 11, 2019, where they played the entire Shake Your Money Maker album.
 Chris had tested out several of the new members with his As the Crow Flies project.

 Ultimately, the tour was disrupted by the COVID-19 pandemic.
 The dates were eventually rescheduled for summer and fall of 2021.
 In May 2021, the Crowes announced their rescheduled tour dates and revealed that Sven Pipien would be returning on bass.
 In June 2021, it was announced that the band had already written at least 20 songs for an upcoming album but had no plans to record them until after the tour.
 It was also announced that Brian Griffin is the new drummer.
 He has toured with Brandi Carlile, Richard Marx, Patti Smith and others.

 On January 8, 2021, The Black Crowes announced a 30th Anniversary multi-format re-issue of Shake Your Money Maker, releasing a previously unheard track "Charming Mess" in conjunction.

 In May 2022, the band released their first newly recorded material since the reunion, 1972, an EP consisting of covers of famous tracks released in 1972.

+On March 17, 2023, the band released a double live album on CD and vinyl called Shake Your Money Maker Live, a live album with the first disc being their first album played in its entirety in concert and a second disk consisting of live Black Crowes classics plus a cover of the Rolling Stones', "It's Only Rock 'n Roll (But I Like It)".

+The band released the Grammy nominated Happiness Bastards on March 15, 2024.
+Besides Chris and Rich, the lineup for this release consists of Sven Pipien, Nico Bereciartua, Erik Deutsch and Brian Griffin (who left the band before release).

+In 2025, the Black Crowes were nominated for induction into the Rock and Roll Hall of Fame for the first time.
+The members included in the nomination were Chris Robinson, Steve Gorman, Eddie Harsch, Marc Ford, Johnny Colt, Jeff Cease, and Rich Robinson.